 Spanning our plasma membranes are another type of receptor called Ligand-gated ion channels that allow hydrophilic ions to cross the thick fatty membranes of our cells and organelles.
 When bound to a neurotransmitter like acetylcholine, ions (commonly K+, Na+, Ca2+, or Cl–) are allowed to flow through the membrane to allow the life-sustaining function of neural firing to take place, among many other functions!

-Moving on to a diverse family of cell surface receptors, G protein coupled receptors (GPCRs) remain the largest and most diverse group of membrane receptors in eukaryotes.
-They are special in that they receive input from a diverse group of signals ranging from light energy to peptides and sugars.
-Their mechanism of action also starts with a ligand binding to its receptor.
-However, the demarcation is that ligand binding results in the activation of a G protein that is then able to transmit an entire cascade of enzyme and second messenger activations that carry out an incredible array of functions like sight, sensation, inflammation and growth.
+Comparatively, G-protein coupled receptors (GPCRs) remain the largest and most diverse group of membrane receptors in eukaryotes.
+In fact, they are special in that they receive input from a diverse group of signals ranging from light energy to peptides and sugars.
+In effect, their mechanism of action also starts with a ligand binding to its receptor.
+However, the demarcation is that ligand binding results in the activation of a G protein that is then able to transmit an entire cascade of enzyme and second messenger activations that carry out an incredible array of functions like sight, sensation, inflammation, and growth.

 Receptor Tyrosine Kinases

-Receptor Tyrosine Kinases (RTKs) are another class of receptors revealed to show unforeseen diversity in their actions and mechanisms of activation.
-The general method of activation follows a ligand binding to the receptor tyrosine kinase, which allows their kinase domains to dimerize.
-This dimerization then invites the phosphorylation of their tyrosine kinase domains that, in turn, allow intracellular proteins to bind the phosphorylated sites and become “active.”
-An important function of receptor tyrosine kinases are their roles in mediating growth pathways (i.e., Epidermal Growth Factors, Fibroblast Growth Factors).
+Likewise, receptor tyrosine kinases (RTKs) are another class of receptors revealed to show diversity in their actions and mechanisms of activation.
+For example, the general method of activation follows a ligand binding to the receptor tyrosine kinase, which allows their kinase domains to dimerize.
+Then, this dimerization invites the phosphorylation of their tyrosine kinase domains that, in turn, allow intracellular proteins to bind the phosphorylated sites and become “active.”
+An important function of receptor tyrosine kinases is their roles in mediating growth pathways.
 Of course, the downside of having complex signaling networks lies in the unforeseen ways in which any alteration can produce disease or unregulated growth – cancer.
-Much is yet to be understood about cell signaling pathways, but one appreciable fact is that the importance they carry is nothing short of monumental.
+Still, much is yet to be understood about cell signaling pathways, but one appreciable fact is that the importance they carry is nothing short of monumental.

 - Cooper GM.
 (2000).
 The Cell: A Molecular Approach.
 2nd edition.
 Signaling Molecules and Their Receptors.
 Sunderland (MA): Sinauer Associates.
 Available from: https://www.ncbi.nlm.nih.gov/books/NBK9924/